vermont42/ProgrammaticLayout/README.md

 // 1: In the IB version of this app, the height of the cat thumbnail, the width of that thumbnail, and the height of each row were identical but repeated twice, violating DRY.
 Defining this value once here promotes DRY.

-// 2: This Auto Layout code demonstrates three new constraints: `height`, `width`, and `centerYAnchor`.
-The Author hopes you agree that use of this API is self-documenting.
+// 2: This Auto Layout code demonstrates three new types of anchors: `heightAnchor`, `widthAnchor`, and `centerYAnchor`.
+The Author hopes you find these usages pellucid.

 16\.
 The table's rows currently have a default height, not the appropriate height based on the height of the cat thumbnails.
 To fix this, add the following implementation to the definition of `BreedBrowseVC` in `BreedBrowseVC.swift`: